45 Journalists Have Experienced Acts of Violence – 2024-03-30 14:19:38

 The most common forms of violence are prohibitions on reporting (45%), prohibitions on reporting (44%) and terror and intimidation (39%).
 The survey also noted that one journalist can experience various forms of violence and female journalists are more vulnerable.

 Threats to the safety of journalists come from various parties.
-When asked about potential safety threats, journalists mentioned starting from mass organizations (29%), the state through the police (26%) and government officials (22%), political actors (14%) to the media companies themselves (7%).
+When asked regarding potential safety threats, journalists mentioned starting from mass organizations (29%), the state through the police (26%) and government officials (22%), political actors (14%) to the media companies themselves (7%).
 The remaining 4% mentioned other actors.

 Executive Director of the TIFA Foundation, Oslan Purba, said that this index aims to map the problems faced by journalists, provide relevant data to prevent violence, and improve working conditions and journalistic professionalism in Indonesia.